Logic: an Art of Thinking, a Branch of Mathematics

-Aristotle does not use the word “logic” in his logical and ontological writings gathered in the Prior and Posterior Analytics.
-In his own words, he deals with “demonstrative analytical behavior (reasoning, discourse)”, which corresponds “to the current meaning of the term logic.”
+Aristotle does not use the word “logic” in his logical and ontological writings collected in the Prior and Posterior Analytics.
+In his own words, he is concerned with “demonstrative analytical behavior (reasoning, discourse)”, which corresponds “to the current meaning of the term logic.”
 (Kotarbinski [1964], p.
 5; Woods 2014).
-The Posterior Analytics defines scientific knowledge:
+Posterior Analytics defines scientific knowledge:

 We attain knowledge through demonstration […] I call demonstration a scientific syllogism.
 (Post.
 An., I, 2; Owen, p.
 247)